What Is Data Engineering?

 Not only should your data be safe, but it must also be accessible to your end-users, function well enough to meet your business needs, and be accurate.
 Your data cannot bring value to your firm if it is secure but unused.
 Many parts of a data governance approach necessitate specialist knowledge.
-Data engineering is used in such situations.

 What Is a Data Engineer?

 Data engineers design systems that gather, handle, and transform raw data into useful information for data analysts and industry experts to comprehend in a range of scenarios.
 Their main goal is to make the data more available so that businesses may assess and improve their performance.

 Performing in a generalist capacity in a smaller company frequently entails taking on a broader variety of data-related activities.
 Data engineers are dedicated to developing data pipelines at larger companies, while others are focused on maintaining database systems.